Business Line of Credit Rates: The Essential Guide

 What is a Business Line of Credit?

-A business line of credit (LOC) gives you a set credit limit, which you can draw funds from as needed.
 Many businesses like the flexibility and versatility of the line of credit because, unlike a business loan, you don’t have to take the total amount at once and only repay what you draw, plus interest and applicable fees.
+This enables businesses to manage their cash flow needs more effectively than with a traditional loan.

 Lines of credit are an excellent option for covering cash flow gaps and unexpected expenses.
 Once a credit line is active, you can usually get the funds transferred to your business bank account in as little as 24 hours.
 The quick funding time is nice to have in your back pocket should a sudden working capital need arise.